 The iFit program is ever-evolving to include more features and capabilities, so by the time you read this there may be even more that it offers.

-iFit Coach is currently found on NordicTrack and ProForm ellipticals only.
+iFit is currently found on NordicTrack and ProForm ellipticals only.
 The entry level models offer it via Bluetooth and the higher level models offer it right on the elliptical itself.

 The price of the iFit Coach programs changes often, as ICON Fitness experiments to see what price levels work for most people.
-On some machines iFit is required, on others it is an optional add on.
+On most machines iFit is required, on others it is an optional add on.
 So the cost may be different than what we outline here.

 Sometimes a free iFit wearable is included as well as a set of adjustable dumbbells.
 It just depends on the current deal.